Last Updated on February 2, 2023 by The Filtery

 Beeswax

 Beeswax is one of the best options for non-toxic candles.
-Beeswax candles actually clean the air while they burn by producing negative ions, which attach to things like dust and mold particles and neutralize them.
+Beeswax candles actually clean the air while they burn by producing negative ions, which attach to things like dust and mold particles, neutralizing them.

-Instead of synthetic fragrances, look for brands that use natural fragrances (essential oils) and/or synthetic fragrances that are free from phthalates and other toxins.
-Even better, look for brands that actually make all of their ingredients publicly available, like Grow Fragrance and Fontana Candle Company do.
+Look for brands that use natural fragrances (like essential oils) and/or synthetic fragrances that are free from phthalates and other toxins.
+Even better, look for brands that actually make all of their ingredients publicly available, such as Grow Fragrance and Fontana Candle Company.

 Wood, Cotton, or Hemp Lead-Free Wicks